Introduction

 Students may change between full- and part-time studies with approval of the Associate Chair, Graduate Studies.
 Part-time students will normally not receive funding.
 Students may choose to change their status to “inactive” for a maximum of two terms, with permission of the Associate Chair.
 Inactive students will not receive funding.

-The department aims to create an environment of ongoing constructive discussion and relevant support regarding its members’ research interests and training.
-To that end, many scientific activities are organized throughout the academic year, including the departmental seminar series, professional development workshops, TA training, etc. You are STRONGLY encouraged to participate and engage in as many of these activities as possible.
+We aim to create an environment of ongoing constructive discussion and relevant support regarding our members’ research interests and training.
+To that end, many scientific activities are organized throughout the academic year, including the seminar series, professional development workshops, TA training, etc. You are STRONGLY encouraged to participate and engage in as many of these activities as possible.

 Social, emotional and physical well-being

-The overall well-being of graduate students is a top priority for the department.
-The department as well as the University of Waterloo offers a wide range of resources, most available free of charge, to ensure the continued well-being of its students.
+The overall well-being of graduate students is a top priority at the University of Waterloo, which offers a wide range of resources, most available free of charge, to ensure the continued well-being of its students.
 Below is a list of some of these key resources:

 Graduate Student Association